1125+

 Pitts Bay Road.
 Telephone 295-5157.
 A facility for residents and visitors, with plants for sale year-round and imported Christmas trees in December.

-Near there is a statue by Bermudian sculptor Desmond Fountain to Johnny Barnes, a remarkable Bermudian senior citizen, who has made it a tradition for decades of waving a cheery "Good morning" - in all weather - to commuters exiting the parish to work in or near the City of Hamilton.
+Nearby, by Bermudian sculptor Desmond Fountain is the statue of Johnny Barnes, a remarkable Bermudian senior citizen, who made it a tradition for decades of waving a cheery "Good morning" - in all weather - to commuters exiting the parish to work in or near the City of Hamilton.
 It was funded by Andrew Banks, a philanthropist actively involved with the Jewish community, an American producer, who has been recognized publicly for donations to the Bermuda Underwater Exploration Institute.

 It separates the Point Shares peninsula from the rest of Fairylands and bounded on the north by one of the oldest bridges in Bermuda.
 The names is understood to derive from Black Mangrove trees, Avicennia nitada, common along the borders of saltwater lagoons and swamps.
 The wood is hard, heavy and dark brown, black when wet.